Skip to content

 Drinking on the Street Is Legal in Las Vegas

-Nevada state law permits open-container alcohol on the Las Vegas Strip and Fremont Street — which means you can legally walk between casinos with a cocktail in hand.
-This is genuinely unusual by US standards.
-Casinos will often give free drinks to gamblers at table games (tip the cocktail server $1–2 per drink — this is how they are compensated).
-The Fremont Street Experience has multiple bars with walk-up windows.
-Do not drink and drive — Nevada DUI enforcement is strict, and rideshare is cheap enough that there's no excuse.
+Nevada law permits open-container alcohol on the Strip and Fremont Street — you can legally walk between casinos with a cocktail in hand.
+Casinos provide free drinks to gamblers at table games (tip the cocktail server $1–2 per drink — this is how they're compensated).
+The Fremont Street Experience has walk-up bar windows.
+Do not drink and drive — Nevada DUI enforcement is strict.

 📸 Been to Las Vegas?